AJ-309/JHCodeExcercise/README.md

 This project includes 3 E2E tests for ecommorce website Amzon.com

 ### Introduction to Cypress
-Cypress framework is a JavaScript-based end-to-end testing framework built on Mocha – a feature-rich JavaScript test framework running on and in the browser, making asynchronous testing simple and convenient
+Cypress framework is a JavaScript-based end-to-end testing framework built on Mocha – a feature-rich JavaScript test framework running on and in the browser, making asynchronous testing simple and convenient.
+Cypress and Javascript is used for this project.

 ### Test Design Approach
 Since these are E2E tests, all tests starts from amazon homepage and not considering only particular functionality on specific page.
-Because of time limit, this project includes all 3 tests for guest user
+Because of time limit, this project includes all 3 tests for guest user.
+Page object model is used to construct all these tests.

 ###Test Setup
 ## Installations(Pre-reuisites)